One-Language/Presentation/README.md

 # One Programming Language Presentation

-The repository the files of the presentation about (this) [One programming language](https://www.onelang.org/).
+The repository with the files of the presentation about (this) [One programming language](https://www.onelang.org/).

 <!--
 # 2019